andrewrdavidson/PSQualityCheck/README.md

 The quality standards are summarised here: [Quality Standards Summary](https://github.com/andrewrdavidson/PSQualityCheck/wiki/Standards)

-Release Guide and Future Plans are available here: [Release Guide and Future Plans](https://github.com/andrewrdavidson/PSQualityCheck/wiki/Release-Guide-and-Future-Plans)
+## Release Guide and Future Plans

+If you want to see these, click [Release Guide and Future Plans](https://github.com/andrewrdavidson/PSQualityCheck/wiki/Release-Guide-and-Future-Plans)

 ## Prerequisites